Vehicle Security Hints & Tips

 An alarm will not physically stop a thief; however they are a powerful deterrent and won’t let a thief operate anonymously.
 Many of our alarms have an immobilisation systems integrated, providing comprehensive protection and not subject to the same ‘hacking vulnerabilities of manufacturer-supplied systems.
 Make sure you activate your alarm every time you park your vehicle.

 Fit an immobiliser

 An immobiliser is an electronic device which prevents the vehicle’s ignition, fuel pump and/or starter motor from operating unless the unit detects a paired immobilisation tag/fob.
 An immobiliser is a great, simple and cost-effective solution.
-Aftermarket immobilisation systems are becoming increasingly popular as they are not subject to the ‘hacking’ vulnerabilities of manufacturer-supplied systems.
+Aftermarket immobilisation systems that are totally independent of the vehicle’s onboard technology are becoming increasingly popular as they are not subject to the ‘hacking’ vulnerabilities of manufacturer-supplied systems.

 Keyless entry systems

 Keyless entry car theft using radio transmitters to perform ‘relay’ car hacks is on the rise.
 If your concerns for security outweigh the convenience offered by such systems – check if your keyless entry fob can be turned off in favour of a conventional means of access.
 Store your keys away from entry points to your home or workplace and out of sight.
 Thieves only need to gain reasonable proximity to the key to amplify the signal.
 Relay devices can receive signals through windows, doors and walls but their performance is impaired by metal.
 Therefore, putting your keys in a metal tin or microwave can be effective.
 Alternatively, a more effective and practical solution is to keep your keyless fob in a metallised signal blocking Faraday pouch or wallet that blocks the RF signal emanating from the key.